Nikoleta-v3/blog/_posts/2018-01-05-power-of-memory.md

 [resultant theory](https://en.wikipedia.org/wiki/Resultant), which will allow me to solve multivariate systems, but I will leave this for another blog post.

-**p.s.** This blog post accompanied my poster [The power of memory](https://nikoleta-v3.github.io/talks/posters//2018-01-08-SIAM/poster.pdf) which was presented in the SIAM UKIE Annual Meeting 2018.
+**p.s.** This blog post accompanies my poster [The power of memory](https://nikoleta-v3.github.io/talks/posters//2018-01-08-SIAM/poster.pdf) which was presented in the SIAM UKIE Annual Meeting 2018.